davejachimiak/fuci-travis/README.md

 Fuci tester plugins should return two things: Whether a failed build has failed with a specific testing framework (e.g. RSpec, Cucumber) and the command-line command that runs those specific failures.
-As of now, Fuci ships with only an RSpec tester plugin.
+As of now, Fuci ships with RSpec and Cucumber tester plugins.
 If you want to add custom testers, add them in the configuration:
 ```ruby
 Fuci::Travis.configure do |fu|